Henelik/AdaptiveResolution/README.md

 Just run the "run.bat" file in the root folder to start the application.

 # Color ramps
-The fractals can be rendered with a color ramp, which converts the output of the excape time algorithm to an the index of an image for coloration.
-Any bitmap image can be added as a ramp to color fractals.
+The fractals can be rendered with a color ramp, which converts the integer output of the escape time algorithm to an index of an image for coloration.
+Any bitmap image can be added as a ramp to color fractals (only the top row will be used).

 # Package Dependencies:
  - Numba